Pana-TsK/MTB_Permeability/README.md

   python desc2model.py <path_to_csv_file> <path_to_normalization_pkl> <path_to_model_pkl>
 ```
 - Prediction results will be saved in `Prediction_Results.csv` which includes predicted permeability and associated probability.
 - Prediction results contain two columns 'Predictions' and 'Probability_of_Permeability'.
-This file give sthe final results (whether the SMILES entries are cell wall permeable or not and the probability of
+This file contains the final results (whether the SMILES entries are cell wall permeable or not and the probability of
-  permeability.
+  permeability).

 ## Citation